-Modifiers are two-character codes that are appended to CPT codes, providing additional context on how, where, or under what circumstances a service was performed.
-Using the wrong modifier—or omitting one—can lead to denials or delays in reimbursement.
-Here’s why modifiers matter:
+CPT code modifiers are two-character codes appended to CPT codes to provide additional context about how, where, or under what circumstances a service was performed.
+When applied correctly, they ensure:

-• Accurate Claims Submission: Modifiers communicate key details, such as whether a service was provided by a physical therapist (PT), a physical therapist assistant (PTA), or during a telehealth session.
-This clarity helps avoid denials.
+• Accurate Claims Submission: Modifiers clarify service details, such as whether a physical therapist (PT) or a physical therapist assistant (PTA) provided the treatment.

 1. Manual Therapy (97140) + Modifier 59

-When you perform manual therapy (97140) in the same session as therapeutic exercise (97110), use the 59 modifier to clarify that these are distinct, separate services.
-This avoids the duplication flag, ensuring both procedures are reimbursed.
+When manual therapy (97140) is performed in the same session as therapeutic exercise (97110), the 59 modifier should be added to indicate they are distinct services.
+This prevents claim rejections due to duplication.

 2. Therapeutic Exercise (97110) + GP Modifier